Final report for FNC20-1210

 - Possible cattle or goat breeding or birthing;

 - Poultry over watch of conditions not seen on the ground

 Night-time drone monitoring flights with thermal imaging will also be conducted for comparison.

-Curriculum module will include videos and PowerPoints showing drone's view, the operator controlling the drone, and a “bird’s eye” view taken from a second drone for a complete understanding of the operations.
+The curriculum module will include videos and PowerPoints showing the drone's view, the operator controlling the drone, and a “bird’s eye” view taken from a second drone for a complete understanding of the operations.